Acting Section Chief

 Vina Tikiyani, Ph.D.

 Vina is interested in neuropeptide signaling pathways involved in xbp-1 mediated glia-intestine and glia-neuron interactions during stress and ageing.
 She received her PhD from IISER Mohali, India with Dr. Kavita Babu.
 During her PhD she discovered that a claudin-like molecule, HIC-1 is required for the regulation of synaptic plasticity at the C. elegans neuromuscular junctions.
-Before joining Frakes’ lab, Vina was a Postdoc fellow at Mark Hoon’s group at NIDCR, NIH studying the somatosensory pathways in mice.
+Before joining the Frakes lab, Vina was a Postdoc fellow in Mark Hoon’s group at NIDCR, NIH studying the somatosensory pathways in mice.
 In her free time, she enjoys spending time with her toddler, listening to music and dancing.

 Adam received his bachelor’s degree in biochemistry from the University at Buffalo.
 In his time in Dr. Arin Bhattacharjee’s lab, he investigated protein-protein interactions between a synaptic scaffolding molecule and glutamate receptor subunits.
 He then joined the Frakes lab, where he hopes to investigate how hypothalamic glia in mice respond to ER stress induced by high fat diet.

 Emmett received a B.S. in Biochemistry with a minor in Psychology from Southwestern University in Georgetown Texas.
 During undergrad, he worked in the Taylor Lab studying the role of the B. subtilis glycosylase yfjP in repairing DNA methylation damage, in the McArthur lab where he studied respiratory neurocircuitry development in zebrafish, and he participated in the Stanford Summer Research Program where he worked on building a computational pathway to haplotype-sort DNA methylation data.
 He is excited to work with C. elegans to study aging and glial cell biology in the Frakes Lab.